Dzefris/Dzefris/README.md

   contact:
     -
       type: In Person
-      how: Lufthansa Group offices in Frankfurt area and Cafes in Karlsruhe area
+      how: Lufthansa Group offices in Frankfurt & Hamburg area and Cafes in Karlsruhe area
     -
       type: LinkedIn
       how: https://www.linkedin.com/in/dzefris